samhinshaw/blog/_posts/2018-08-19-designing-rudaux.md

 <h2 id='motivation'>Motivation</h2>

 Rudaux was designed to be an interface for course administration that automates away a lot of the tedious functions that an instructor might otherwise have to perform.
-These functions are vital to keep the course running smoothly, but take up valuable time and mindshare from the instructor during the semester, when they should be focusing on instruction.
+These functions are vital to keep the course running smoothly but takes valuable from the instructor during the semester.
 Some examples of these tasks include:

 - Managing assignments in the learning management system.
 - Grading assignments.